gsinclair/whitestone/doc/whitestone.markdown

 The hooks are easy to use and remember.
-However, note that they are not top-level methods like `D()`, `T()`, `Eq()` etc.  They are module methods in the `Attest` module, which is aliases to `D` via the code `D = Attest` to enable the convenient usage above.
+However, note that they are not top-level methods like `D()`, `T()`, `Eq()` etc.  They are module methods in the `Whitestone` module, which is aliases to `D` via the code `D = Whitestone` to enable the convenient usage above.

 ### The name of the currently-running test

-`Attest.current_test` is the name of the currently-running test.
+`Whitestone.current_test` is the name of the currently-running test.
 This allows you to set useful conditional breakpoints deep within the library code that you are testing.
 Here's an example scenario: